investigativepost/lead-buffalo-2016/index.md

 Instead, the city has focused on predominantly white neighborhoods in North and South Buffalo that report few, if any, lead poisoning cases.

-Consider the disparity: The city collected only five of 300 samples in the past five rounds of testing from homes in the ZIP Code located in the heart of the East Side.
+Consider the disparity: The city collected only five of 300 samples in the past five rounds of testing from homes in the ZIP code located in the heart of the East Side.

 By contrast, the city collected 41 out of the 300 samples from homes in the ZIP Code that covers predominantly white neighborhoods in North Buffalo where not a single child was diagnosed with high lead levels in recent years.